-Once your podcast is up and running, it's often unclear how to get more folks listening to your podcast.
+It's often unclear how to get more folks listening to your podcast.
 There's a lot of advice out there, and if often comes with mixed success.
-Here's what we've seen working (and not working!); hopefully you can draw some inspiration and ideas from it.

 Engaging with other podcasts that are relevant to your own is a great way to build listenership.
 Appearing on other podcasts and hosting guests from other shows will help cross-pollinate your content.